-- Six photographs are taken using a digital camera with a 35 mm focal length and a quality setting of approximately 3 Mega-pixels. - Transect Photos From site centre, landscape photographs are taken at eye level in each of the four subordinal directions. - o Representative Site Photo From anywhere within the 1 ha plot; a single photograph is taken that best represents the physical and vegetation characteristics of the site. - Canopy Photo Standing at site centre, a photograph of the canopy is taken from waist height with the camera pointing directly up. - Except for the canopy photo, a back pack or DBH calipers are included approximately 5 m from the camera for scale. - Check the quality of the photos and re-take if they are blurry.
+- Six photographs are taken using a digital camera with a 35 mm focal length and a quality setting of approximately 3 Mega-pixels. - Transect Photos From site center, landscape photographs are taken at eye level in each of the four subordinal directions. - Representative Site Photo From anywhere within the 1 ha plot; a single photograph is taken that best represents the physical and vegetation characteristics of the site. - Canopy Photo Standing at site center, a photograph of the canopy is taken from waist height with the camera pointing directly up. - Except for the canopy photo, a sheet of paper with the site number is included approximately 5 m from the camera for scale. - Check the quality of the photos and re-take if they are blurry.